Emma Dench

 Emma Dench (born 1963) is an English ancient historian, classicist, and academic administrator.
 She has been McLean Professor of Ancient and Modern History at Harvard University since 2014, and Dean of its Graduate School of Arts and Sciences since 2018.
-Her previous positions include Professor of Ancient History at Birkbeck College, University of London and Professor of Classics and of History at Harvard.
+Her previous positions include Professor of Ancient History at Birkbeck, University of London, and Professor of Classics and of History at Harvard.

 Early life and education

 Dench was born in 1963 in York, Yorkshire, England, and grew up near Stratford-upon-Avon, Warwickshire.
 Her father was Jeffery Dench, a Shakespearean actor, and her mother, Betty, was a speech therapist.
 Her paternal aunt is Judi Dench, an award-winning film actress.
 Emma appeared in the 1968 film version of A Midsummer Night's Dream as Peaseblossom alongside her aunt, who played Titania.

 Dench studied classics at Wadham College, Oxford: she achieved a first in Honour Moderations in 1984, and graduated from the University of Oxford with a double first class Bachelor of Arts (BA) degree in 1987.
-As per tradition, her BA was promoted to a Master of Arts (MA (Oxon)) degree in 1989.
+As per tradition, her BA was promoted to a Master of Arts (MA Oxon) degree in 1989.
 She then undertook postgraduate research in ancient history at St Hugh's College, Oxford.
 She held the Craven Fellowship at Oxford from 1989 to 1991, and was Rome Scholar at the British School at Rome from 1991 to 1992.
-She completed her Doctor of Philosophy (DPhil) degree in 1993; her thesis was titled Peoples of the central Appennines in Roman ideology to c.80 B.C..
+She completed her Doctor of Philosophy (DPhil) degree in 1993; her thesis was titled Peoples of the Central Appennines in Roman Ideology to c.
+80 B.C..